cmu-db/noisepage/script/testing/junit/README.md

 3. Prepare your input trace file

-4. In the command line, after the code compiles (ant compile), run ant filter-trace with 5 arguments: path, db-url, db-user, db-password, and skip-list Command format: ant filter-trace -Dpath=PATH_TO_YOUR_FILE -Ddb-url=YOUR_JDBC_URL -Ddb-user=YOUR_DB_USERNAME -Ddb-password=YOUR_DB_PASSWORD -Dskip-list=DESIRED_SKIP_LIST
+4. In the command line, after the code compiles (ant compile), run ant filter-trace with 6 arguments: path, db-url, db-user, db-password, skip-list, and output name Command format: ant filter-trace -Dpath=PATH_TO_YOUR_FILE -Ddb-url=YOUR_JDBC_URL -Ddb-user=YOUR_DB_USERNAME -Ddb-password=YOUR_DB_PASSWORD -Dskip-list=DESIRED_SKIP_LIST -Doutput-name=OUTPUT_FILE_NAME

 5. An output trace file should be produced called xxx_new (XXX is the input) Rename output.txt to contain .test (like xxx.test) for it to be included in